-- criminal sanctions where it is necessary to support its wider devolved law-making powers. - 7.4.20 The NAW National Assembly already has wide legislative powers in public law aspects of the civil law, and it will be important to ensure that the reserved powers model does not inadvertently remove powers from the National Assembly.
-Giving the National Assembly the power to make different commercial, matrimonial, inheritance and property law would be another very major change. - 7.4.21 Devolution of full criminal and civil law powers would not mean that the UK Parliament would no longer legislate for the United Kingdom as a whole: it has frequently done so since devolution in criminal law areas in Scotland with the consent of the Scottish Parliament.
-Nor would it mean that there would necessarily be great divergence in the law: it is noticeable that law is very similar in Northern Ireland to England and Wales despite the powers that have existed since Northern Ireland came into existence for laws to differ (Scotland has always had a different Roman law model).but it will be important to protect the single economic market by ensuring that commercial law including contract and tort remains the same in Wales as in England-this includes contract and tort. - 7.4.22 Other areas of civil and administrative law and procedure should remain the same as in England, including matrimonial, inheritance and property law other than already devolved aspects such as planning law. - 7.4.23 Again, No doubt a wider debate on these issues will emerge over time.it will be important to ensure that the reserved powers model does not inadvertently remove powers from the NAW National Assembly.
+Devolution could mean, for example, the law of theft or of offences against the person could be different in England from Wales, or that penalties could differ between the two jurisdictions.
+While such devolution would meet our principle of subsidiarity, we recognise that devolving criminal law would be a very substantial change, for which there is currently no widespread support. - 7.3.39 Similar arguments apply in respect of civil law and procedure.
+The National Assembly already has wide legislative powers in public law aspects of the civil law, and it will be important to ensure that the reserved powers model does not inadvertently remove powers from the National Assembly.
+Giving the National Assembly the power to make different commercial, matrimonial, inheritance and property law would be another very major change. - 7.3.40 Devolution of full criminal and civil law powers would not mean that the UK Parliament would no longer legislate for the United Kingdom as a whole: it has frequently done so since devolution in criminal law areas in Scotland with the consent of the Scottish Parliament.
+Nor would it mean that there would necessarily be great divergence in the law: it is noticeable that law is very similar in Northern Ireland to England and Wales despite the powers that have existed since Northern Ireland came into existence for laws to differ (Scotland has always had a different Roman law model).
+No doubt a wider debate on these issues will emerge over time.